 115.17 (f): DPS-PREA-100, page 6 states that for all applicants and employees who may have contact with offenders, residents or safekeepers, DPS shall ask about previous misconduct described in this section in written applications, in interviews for hiring or promotions, and in any interviews or written self-evaluations conducted as part of a review of current employees.
 A review of the DPS Employment Statement (Form HR 013) and the Applicant Verification (Form HR 005) indicates that both forms requires staff to answer the required questions under this provision.
 The form includes the following questions: have you engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution?; have you been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse?; and have you been civilly or administratively adjudicated to have engaged in the activities described?.
 A review of personnel files for five staff who were hired in the previous twelve months indicated that all five had answered the questions, and none had answered yes.
-The Human Resource staff stated that there is a form that all applicants fill out that has the three PREA questions.
+The Human Resource staff confirmed that applicants are asked about previous misconduct described in provision (a).
 The Human Resource staff member also confirmed that staff have a continuing duty to disclose any previous misconduct.

-115.17 (g): The updated PAQ indicates that material omissions regarding sexual misconduct or the provision of materially false information is grounds for termination.
+115.17 (g): The PAQ indicates that material omissions regarding sexual misconduct or the provision of materially false information is grounds for termination.
 DPS-PREA-100, page 6 states that all employees have a continuing affirmative duty to disclose sexual misconduct.
 Material omissions regarding such misconduct, or the provision of materially false information, shall be grounds for termination.

 115.17 (h): DPS-PREA-100, page 6 states that unless prohibited by law, upon receiving a request from an institutional employer for whom an employee or former employee has applied to work, DPS shall provide information on substantiated allegation of sexual abuse or sexual harassment involving the employee or former employee.
-The interview with the Human Resource staff confirmed that they would provide the requested information.
+The interview with the Human Resource staff confirmed that information would be provided upon request.